Pumpkin spice is a huge hit, especially in the fall. And it’s no surprise – it tastes delicious.

 - Cassia cinnamon is what you find in every grocery store.
 Darker in color and with a stronger flavor, this variety is easier to grow and thus cheaper to buy.
-Cassia cinnamon is perfect to feed to dogs in small amounts.
-Small breeds should get no more than 1/4 tsp per day and large breeds no more than one tsp per day.
+But because of the coumarin in Cassia cinnamon, it’s only ok to feed to dogs in small amounts.
+Do not feed it yo your dog for an extended period of time.

 1. Maintain A Healthy Weight

-Cinnamon is a wonderful herb to use for dogs, but there are a couple of important things to keep in mind before giving it to your pet:
+Cinnamon is a wonderful herb to use for dogs but … there are a couple of cautions:

 - Don’t feed cinnamon to pregnant dogs.
 It can have a stimulating effect on the uterus.